May Boeve

-Early activism
+Career

 Boeve attended Middlebury College, where she became involved with environmental and social justice activism.
 She helped get Middlebury's administration to commit to going carbon-neutral.
 Boeve then collaborated with Bill McKibben and others to launch the Step It Up initiative, which has hosted thousands of demonstrations and "organized the first open-source, web-based day of action dedicated to stopping climate change."
 Boeve was a contributor to the 2007 book "Fight Global Warming Now: The Handbook for Taking Action in Your Community," which was published by Holt.

-Involvement at 350.org
+350.org

+Boeve founded 350.org in 2008 alongside Bill McKibben.

 Boeve is among relatively few women leaders of large environmental organizations, and was quoted saying "There's a structural sexism problem, full stop."
 At 350, Boeve has helped organize climate protests and advocated for fossil fuel divestment and a global Green New Deal.
 In 2011, Boeve was arrested while protesting the Keystone XL pipeline in front of the White House.

 Under Boeve's direction, 350 increased its staff size beyond its budget, leading to reports of turmoil within the organization and 25 people being laid off.